Spain's next PM seeks financial info before acting

 "You can't put together a package of measures until you know exactly what kind of public spending effort you're confronting," Miguel Arias Canete, the PP campaign coordinator and tipped for foreign minister, said on Onda Cero radio on Wednesday morning.

-Greece's debt crisis spilt into the open after George Papandreou won election in 2009 and found the budget deficit that year would be three times greater than the previous government's estimates.
+Greece's debt crisis spilled into the open after George Papandreou won election in 2009 and found the budget deficit that year would be three times greater than the previous government's estimates.

 He failed to prevent the crisis escalating into a threat of Greek bankruptcy and had to step down earlier this month.